sarmahdi/GitSVNRepo/AussiePaySlipGenerator/ReadMe.txt

-AussiePaySlipGenerator: (Other names that it can be identified with AussieTaxCalculator, TaxAndSuperCalculator)
+Project Name:		AussiePaySlipGenerator: (Other names that it can be identified with AussieTaxCalculator, 					TaxAndSuperCalculator)

+Status:			Complete
+Notes			Should auto run on deployment in Tomcat or Glassfish
+Frameworks:		SpringMVC, Spring core, Junit, Mockito.
+IDE:			NetBeans IDE
+Application Servers	GlassFish/Tomcat
+JDK:			Java 7

 This is an Tax and Super calcultor as per the 2012-2013 ATO given Standards in Australia.
 A user needs to input an employees data (First name, Last name, annual income, rate for super, payment start date)  and the application computes and generates a payslip that has the pay slip data ( first name, last name, gross income, income tax, net income and super)